KPVI-DT

 KPVI-DT (channel 6) is a television station licensed to Pocatello, Idaho, United States, serving as the NBC affiliate for the Idaho Falls–Pocatello market.
-Owned by Imagicomm Communications, the station maintains studios on East Sherman Street in downtown Pocatello.
+Owned by Deltavision Media, the station maintains studios on East Sherman Street in downtown Pocatello.
 Its transmitter is situated on a mountain top about 4 mi east-northeast of the Pocatello city limits; this location was chosen because of possible interference from KIVI-TV in Boise, which also broadcast its analog signal on channel 6.
 At one time, KPVI and KIVI were sister stations (hence the Roman numerals) with the same affiliation (ABC, until 1996).
 KPVI broadcast its analog signal at 100 kW.

 History

+ABC affiliation

-KPVI signed on April 26, 1974 as an ABC affiliate.
+KPVI signed on April 26, 1974, as an ABC affiliate.
 It was originally owned by Eastern Idaho Television Corporation, which also owned sister station KIVI-TV in Boise, Idaho.
 Previously, ABC had been carried on a shared basis by both CBS affiliate KID-TV (channel 3, now KIDK) and NBC affiliate KIFI-TV.
 Idaho Television Company sold both KPVI and sister station KIVI to Futura Titanium Corporation in 1977 for $655,850.

 On August 23, 1983, Ambassador Media, a newly formed entity controlled by U.S. Senator William L. Armstrong and KPVI's then-general manager Brian Hogan, announced it would be purchasing KPVI from Futura for $2.7 million.
 Additionally, Ambassador would pay Futura stockholders $500,000 as part of an agreement to not compete with Ambassador through the purchase or establishment of another television station in the Idaho Falls-Pocatello market.
 Futura had already divested KIVI two years earlier.
 Hogan stated that the name of the company came from scripture — that Armstrong felt that the new company was "going to be ambassadors to God," as Hogan put it.

-In early 1995, KPVI became a secondary affiliate of UPN; it cleared the network's highest-rated program, Star Trek: Voyager, as a replacement for NYPD Blue, which was deemed to be too vulgar for airing in the Pocatello market.
+In early 1995, KPVI became a secondary affiliate of UPN; it cleared the network's highest-rated program, Star Trek: Voyager, as a replacement for NYPD Blue, which it deemed to be too vulgar for airing in the Pocatello market.
 In April 1995, Sunbelt Communications Company purchased KPVI and satellite stations KJVI in Jackson, Wyoming and KKVI in Twin Falls from Ambassador.
 The FCC approved the sale on September 29.